mitchwos/SRP_group_A/README.md

 Test_1a.sh - The script tells STAR where to find your genome index, input FASTQ files, and output folder

+htseq.sh - to quantify genes into counts matrix following alignment with STAR

 gene_count_matrix.R - converting all gene count expression csvs into one gene count matrix

 reanalysis.R - attempt to recreate original pipeline analysis